-5.3.1 Mitigation Strategies to Comply with 550ppm Stabilization
+5.3.1 Mitigation strategies to comply with 550ppm stabilization

-The stacked bars in Figure 3 show the $CO_2$ savings in the 550ppm policy scenario from the baseline cumulated over the century.
+The stacked bars in Figure 3 show the ${\rm CO}2$ savings in the 550ppm policy scenario from the baseline cumulated over the century.
 Additionally, shading indicate how much reductions in carbon intensity, energy intensity, and output (GWP) contribute to these savings.

 The necessary carbon dioxide reductions differ widely between models.
 The cumulative reductions necessary to comply with a 550ppm concentration cap range from ~116GtC to ~987GtC (in FEEM-RICE and MIND, respectively), with correspondingly great differences in the challenge that these reduction pose for an economy.
-We stress that models tend to agree on the maximum cumulative $CO_2$ emissions for a given stabilization scenario: averages among models for cumulative $CO_2$ emissions are 589, 783, and 931 GtC for 450, 500, 550 ppm stabilization scenarios, respectively.
+We stress that models tend to agree on the maximum cumulative CO2 emissions for a given stabilization scenario: averages among models for cumulative CO2 emissions are 589, 783, and 931 GtC for 450, 500, 550 ppm stabilization scenarios, respectively.
 The corresponding standard deviations are 72, 77, and 92 GtC.
-The differences in Figure 3 stem mainly from different $CO_2$ emission paths in the baseline: cumulative $CO_2$ emissions in the baseline range from 980 to 2000 GtC, mean 1430, with a standard deviation of 323 GtC.
+The differences in Figure 3 stem mainly from different CO2 emission paths in the baseline: cumulative CO2 emissions in the baseline range from 980 to 2000 GtC, mean 1430, with a standard deviation of 323 GtC.
 To account for such baseline effects, we will base our analyses on measures that are relative to this 'mitigation effort' as much as possible.

-Note that baseline growth and $CO_2$ emissions seem unrelated to model types.
+Note that baseline growth and CO2 emissions seem unrelated to model types.
 This is not very surprising when growth and emissions are exogenous and therefore arbitrary.
 In other models, it is possible to calibrate growth and emissions, e.g. in recursive CGE models, by a variation of exogenous model parameters like the total factor productivity.
 In the optimal growth models, total factor productivity, efficiency of R&D investments, and elasticity of substitution can be adjusted to approximate a given baseline scenario.
 However, the baseline is not determined by exogenous parameters alone but also by the endogenous features of technological change.
-This implies that $CO_2$ emissions of such models with endogenous technological change exhibit an inherent trend to particularly high or low emission scenarios.
+This implies that CO2 emissions of such models cannot be fully harmonized.
+Nevertheless, there is no reason to assume that models with endogenous technological change exhibit an inherent trend to particularly high or low emission scenarios.